shruthivis/notes/artha/skills/communication/index.md

 ### bhAvanA-niyantraNaM

-tarkaH bAlEShu krIDA iva bhUyAt.

-tarka-parAjaya-AtaÑkaH bhavati.
-Etat-bhayaH niVarayEt tat-bhayasya vachanaiH vadanAt cha svIkArAt. antE “satyaM Eva jayatE, nAnRRitaM” iti vishvAsaH bhUyAt.

-The truth will win in the end, and it should ideally be clear to all participants at the end of the debate.
+tarkaH bAlEShu krIDA iva bhUyAt. tarka-parAjaya-AtaÑkaH bhavati. तन् मा भूत्। The truth will win in the end, and it should ideally be clear to all participants at the end of the debate.